There are now 2 possible online modes for units:

 - 30 points

-Students are able to (1) undertake a research project and write a dissertation in a research area of their choice that is relevant to their clinical speciality and training and that has been approved by their supervisor.
-Students are encouraged to undertake research projects that are suitable for publication in the professional literature.; (2) identify the aim(s) of the research project; (3) broadly sketch the context within which the research is located; (4) review the relevant literature; (5) identify how the research was performed and how the data were collected and analysed
+Students are able to (1) undertake a research project and write a dissertation in a research area of their choice that is relevant to their clinical specialty and training in Prosthodontics and that has been approved by their supervisor.; (2) identify the aim(s) of the research project; (3) broadly sketch the context within which the research is located; (4) review the relevant literature; (5) identify how the research was performed and how the data were collected and analysed

 Supplementary assessment is not available in this unit.